domvo/SyntaxPodcastPicks/README.md

 # SyntaxPodcastPicks (+ YouTube)
-If you're like me, you love the [Syntax.FM podcast](https://syntax.fm) and can't get enough of other cool podcasts.
+If you're like me, you love the [Syntax.FM podcast](https://syntax.fm) and also can't get enough of other cool podcasts.

 This is a list of all podcasts (and youtube channels/videos) Wes and Scott sick-picked.
+The list **updates itself every Tuesday and Thursday** and is in chronological order.
 Done with GitHub Actions and Node.js.
-The list updates itself every week and is in chronological order.
 Enjoy!

 <!-- dynamic_content_below -->
 # Sick Picked Podcasts